philanderson888/course-notes/random/italian.md

 il     tuoi suoi
 ```

 ## prepositions

 ```
 ma              but
 non
 perche          because
 anche           also
 forse           maybe
 con             with
 per             for
 poi             then
 allora          so
 su              on
 sotto           under
 piu             more
 ```

 ## adjectives

 ```
 migliore        best
-migliore mode   best way
+mode            way
 peggio          worst
-modo peggiore   worst way
 luminosa        bright
 piccolo         small
 alto            high
 sportivo        sporty
-solegiatta      sunny (day)
+solegiatta      sunny
+piu             most
-biggest         piu grande
+piu grande      biggest
-smallest        piu piccolo
+piu piccolo     smallest
-highest         piu alto
+piu alto        highest
+piu grande      greatest
+puzzolente      smelly
+noiosa          boring
+emozionante     exciting
+divertemento    fun
+benedetta       blessed
+contenta        happy
+grassa          fat
+magra           thin
+povera          poor
+ricca           rich
 ```

-## common words
+## phrases

 ```
+tempo           time
+a lungo         long time
+lunga vacanza   long time
+cinque giorno   5 days
+migliore        best
+peggio          worst
+siamo           we are
+qui             here
+siamo qui       we are here
+siamo qui in vacanza  we are here on holiday stiamo visitando roma we are visiting rome abbiamo una macchine we have a car mia moglie      my wife i miei figli    my sons mio figlio      my son ho sei figli    i have six children sono stato sposato i have been married buoni           good bene            good
-buoni           good (adjective)  buona segretaria  a good secretary bene            good (adverb)     lavorate bene  i work well cherto          of course prego           you are welcome che             what cosa            thing chi             who dove            where quale           which quali           which quali sono      which are quali sono i tuoi  which are your quali sono i tuio hobby what are your hobbies che cosa        what la              there ci              there
+cherto          of course
+prego           you are welcome che             what cosa            thing chi             who dove siamo      where are we dove stiamo andando where are we going dove siamo andati   where did we go stiamo andando  we are going visiteremo      we are going to visit quale           which quali           which quali sono      which are quali sono i tuoi which are your quali sono i tuoi hobby which are your hobbies che cosa        what la              there ci              there